GUSTA Marketing System

 The first step for this system to work is to prepare a gift.
-A digital gift.
-A gift isa creative piece, a tool useful to a business.
-It could be a cheatsheet or checklist where you outline a series of steps towards achieving a business objective; an ebook with examples of of how your services have produced results for other clients; maybe a video download with hacks for running a profitable operation.
-It is not informational AND ACTIONABLE.
+A digital creative piece, actionable and useful to your audience.
+It could be a cheat-sheet or checklist where you outline a series of steps towards achieving a business objective; an ebook with examples of how your services have produced results for other clients; maybe a video download with hacks for running a profitable operation.
+It is not informational BUT ACTIONABLE.

 A great exercise is to go outside your industry and learn what others – maybe even the competition- are using as gifts.
 These gifts are popularly called lead magnets but I don’t like to use this term because it carries a “self-beneficial” motive.
 It’s not about you it’s about them.
 What I like to do is go to my favorite websites and with a secondary (junk) email address subscribe to receive their gifts.
 I then evaluate which ones are the most useful and why.

 Once you have defined your gift, it’s time to give it away.